nexusformat/definitions/manual/source/classes/contributed_definitions/optical-spectroscopy-structure.rst

 :ref:`NXbeam_splitter`
     A beam splitter, i.e., a device splitting the light into two or more beams.
     Use two or more NXbeam_paths to describe the beam paths after the beam splitter.
 In the dependency chain of the new beam paths, the first elements each point to this beam splitter, as this is the previous element.

-:ref:`NXfiber`
+:ref:`NXoptical_fiber`
     An optical fiber, e.g. glass fiber.

-:ref:`NXpolarizer_opt`
+:ref:`NXoptical_polarizer`
     An optical polarizer.

 .. _CC-Opt-Spec-DispersiveMaterial: